-Well, you’re going to need more than a four-minute Marvin Gaye song to get the job done; you’re going to need the proper fuel in the form of foods that increase libido and sex drive.
+Let's face it, you're going to need more than a four-minute Marvin Gaye song to get the job done; you're going to need the proper fuel in the form of foods that increase libido and sex drive.

-Food has long been used to increase sexual desire (hey, a healthy pour of wine never hurt, either), but did you know there are foods that can actually improve your performance?
-But you don’t need to resort to any exotic foods from faraway lands; according to various studies these common natural foods will all but ensure you a successful session between the sheets and successfully increase sex drive.
+Food has long been used to increase sexual desire (hey, a healthy pour of wine never hurt, either), but did you know there are foods that can actually improve your performance and sex drive?
+But you don't need to resort to any exotic foods from faraway lands; according to various studies these common natural foods will all but ensure you a successful session between the sheets and successfully increase sex drive.
 You might be surprised to uncover just how many foods can increase the female and male sex drive.
-(Be sure to avoid these 27 Foods That Kill Your Sex Drive in the first place!
+(Be sure to avoid these foods that kill your sex drive in the first place!

 Come to think of it, Popeye and Olive Oyl were always chasing one another around.
-Eating spinach puts you in the mood by increasing blood flow below the belt.
-“Spinach is rich in magnesium, a mineral that decreases inflammation in blood vessels, increasing blood flow,” explains Cassie Bjork, RD, LD of Healthy Simple Life.
-“Increased blood flow drives blood to the extremities, which, like Viagra, can increase arousal and make sex more pleasurable,” says psychotherapist and sex expert Tammy Nelson Ph.D.
-“Women will find it is easier to have an orgasm, and men will find that erections come more naturally.”
-So, you could reach for one of these heart-shaped boxes of chocolates from our list of Best and Worst Valentine’s Day Candy in America, or you can make each other swoon with spinach!
+Eating spinach puts you in the mood for sex by increasing blood flow below the belt.
+"Spinach is rich in magnesium, a mineral that decreases inflammation in blood vessels, increasing blood flow," explains Cassie Bjork, RD, LD of Healthy Simple Life.
+"Increased blood flow drives blood to the extremities, which, like Viagra, can increase arousal and make sex more pleasurable," says psychotherapist and sex expert Tammy Nelson Ph.D.
+"Women will find it is easier to have an orgasm, and men will find that erections come more naturally."
+So, you could reach for one of these heart-shaped boxes of chocolates from our list of best and worst Valentine's Day candy in America, or you can make each other swoon with spinach!
 Or both, because…see the next one!

-Chocolate increases both serotonin and dopamine levels in the brain, making us happy and lowering our stress level—both “mood” boosters if you know what we mean.
+Chocolate increases both serotonin and dopamine levels in the brain, making us happy and lowering our stress level—both libido boosters if you know what we mean.
 Another theory is that cocoa increases blood flow through the arteries and relaxes blood vessels—sending blood to all the right regions.
 Whatever the reason, chocolate is never a bad thing.